Jamie Smith bumped up the order to three for England’s Champions Trophy opener

 While that has now been confirmed as England named their XI two days out, with Salt retaining his spot as opener alongside Ben Duckett, it is the promotion to first drop of Smith that is especially eye-catching.

-The 24-year-old, who missed England’s last two T20s against India and the three-match ODI series owing to a left calf injury, has never batted higher than the number five position in internationals.
+The 24-year-old, who missed England’s last two T20s against India and the three-match ODI series owing to a left calf injury, has batted at number three once for Surrey in List A cricket but never higher than five in 18 international appearances across formats.

 Yet he has been bumped up the order, with Yorkshire pair Joe Root and Harry Brook, captain Jos Buttler and all-rounder Liam Livingstone each falling a place as England reinforce a batting line-up that struggled to deal with India’s spinners in a tour where they won just one of eight white-ball matches.